brendenwest/it122/2_functions/notes.rst

 	console.log(counter);	// counter = 3
 	console.log(y);	// y is undefined here

-Javascript’s approach to scope allows object methods to access variables local to the function that created them, even after the function has executed.
+Javascript methods can access variables local to the function that created them, even after the function has executed.
 For example:

 	var myObject = (function(){
 		var counter = 0;